holger-prause/yolo_utils/README.md

 ### create_dataset.py
 Creates a yolo dataset ready to train.
 The images must already be annotated.
 It will also create automatically a validation dataset with 10 percent of the train images.
-The repaired annotations will be in a subfolder of the source dir with the name "review".

 * **Usage:**
 The following is the help output of the script.